If you like coffee and are looking to make it better at home, this guide will help you learn how to scald milk for coffee.

 Once it has been poured into your coffee, for example, a Café au Lait, you can almost immediately start drinking your coffee.

 It’s a great way to get a head-start on an early morning.

 Why use scalded milk for coffee?

-Most often, this technique is used to make a morning cup of joe.
-By brewing coffee in your French press and then adding scalded milk, it creates an amazing Café au Lait.
+This technique is often used to make a morning cup of joe.
+Brewing coffee in your French press and then adding scalded milk creates an amazing Café au Lait.

 It really is a great way to start the day and doesn’t require that much effort.